-The Greensboro real estate market is a place where rents are on the rise as housing prices begin to decline, creating the potential for increased yields for the buy-and-hold investor seeking opportunity in one of the most affordable real estate markets in North Carolina.
+The Greensboro real estate market is a place where rents are on the rise as housing prices begin to decline.
+These dynamics are creating the potential for increased yields for the buy-and-hold investor seeking opportunity in one of the most affordable real estate markets in North Carolina.

 Greensboro is part of the Piedmont Triad (along with Winston-Salem and High Point) in the central part of North Carolina.
 The city is small enough for people to know their neighbors, yet large enough to be home to a thriving economy.
 Numerous corporate headquarters and a stable job market make Greensboro a great place for both families and business.

 That’s good news for real estate investors, since baby boomers and millennials make up two of the strongest demographics for renters.
 Millennials in Greensboro make up about 30% of the population.
 The city is diligently working on attracting and retaining even more millennials to boost the size of the workforce and keep Greensboro moving forward.

 Key Population Stats:

 - City of Greensboro is home to nearly 300,000 residents with about 771,000 people residing in the Greensboro-High Point metropolitan area.